-This is the second in a four-part series on the MBA admissions interview.
-You can view the other parts in our Understanding the MBA Admissions Interview series here:
+This is the second installment of our four-part MBA Admissions Interview Primer.
+You can view the other parts in this series here:

-- Understanding the MBA Admissions Interview—Part III (Group Interviews: Wharton Team-Based Discussion & Ross Team Exercise)
+- Part III: Group Interviews (e.g. Wharton Team-Based Discussion & Ross Team Exercise)

 Okay—now that you’re clear on open interviews and interviews by invitation, let’s get into some of the finer points.
 What’s this about blind versus non-blind interviews, you ask?
 Some schools believe strongly in the notion of blind interviews, which means that your interviewer will know nothing about you in advance of the interview other than what appears on the résumé you give them.